-This Easy Chicken Vegetable Soup is the easiest soup you'll ever make.
-You'll likely be able to find all of the ingredients in your pantry!
-So comforting and delicious!
+This simple Chicken Vegetable Soup recipe is the easiest soup you'll ever make.
+You'll likely be able to find all of the vegetables in your pantry.
+This hearty comforting soup recipe needs to be available for all the cold months to keep warm and toasty.
+Help yourself to a hot steamy bowl today!

 First and foremost, you have a chance to win $100 by commenting on this post.
 ONE HUNDRED DOLLARS!
 After the crazy holiday season, we could all use extra cash, right?!
 More on that in a bit!
 (CONTEST CLOSED!)